 If you are thinking about buying a pan flute to start with, I will be sincere with you: Don't spend hundreds of dollars buying a professional instrument unless you are planning to take classes with a pan flute or woodwinds professor, or if you are an experienced musician of another instrument who wants to learn how to play the pan flute.
-If you are thinking about learning how to play the pan flute by yourself and you don't have much music background, I suggest to acquire an inexpensive pan flute first that can get you familiar with the instrument, explore it, and develop the core abilities needed to play at a basic level.
+If you are thinking about learning how to play the pan flute by yourself and you don't have much music background, I suggest acquiring an inexpensive pan flute first that can get you familiar with the instrument, explore it, and develop the core abilities needed to play at a basic level.

 Let me give you some quick but useful tips about choosing a beginners pan flute:

 - The tunable feature can be truly useful for a beginner.
 You can change the tuning depending on the song or sheet you are working on.
-With the tunable feature, you may change the tuning wrong and then fixing it can be challenging at first, but you can do it yourself.
-However, if you have a non-tunable pan flute and it gets out of tune for any reason (weather changes for example), you will need an experienced pan flute player or a luthier to fix it.
+With the tunable feature, you might change the tuning wrong and then fixing it can be challenging at first, but you can do it yourself.
+However, if you have a non-tunable pan flute and it gets out of tune for any reason (weather changes, for example), you will need an experienced pan flute player or a luthier to fix it.

 My personal recommendations are,

 If you want to start playing the pan flute to become an intermediate to professional musician, I suggest the 15 pipes G major tuned pan flute beginners set: